jengalas/thesurveystation-jekyll/_posts/2025-03-02-washington-dc-historical-benchmark-tour.md

 Today Rich and I came across this awesome video featuring Dave Doyle, former chief geodetic surveyor of the National Geodetic Survey, giving a tour of historic survey monuments in Washington, DC.
 We learned so much from his presentation, and we even bought the book (_The Jefferson Stone_, by Silvio Bedini) that he recommends in the video.

 Follow along by checking out the NGS datasheets linked from the map below.
+The waypoints are numbered in the order in which Dave visits them in the video.
 You can also [download a .gpx file](/assets/data/posts/geodata/washington-bms.gpx) of the markers shown in the video.

 {% include youtube.html embed_code="jYAMqNfMt-w" %}